nerdcoding/angular2-spring-boot/README.md

 npm install
 ```

-Afterwards the Typescript have to be transpiled to Javascript and a
+Afterwards the Typescript classes have to be transpiled to Javascript and a
 http server needs to be started which delivers the client application.
 This is done with: